The Best Beach Resorts near Malaga

 Malaga, once overlooked as a holiday destination with tourists favoring nearby resorts, has come a long way in recent years.
 Now the city offers a fantastic mix of both modern and traditional as well as being one of the best beach resorts in Spain.

 Arriving in Malaga is easy, located just 8km from the airport the train will take you from the airport into the city centre (Malaga Centro station) in around 15 minutes.
+Or hop in a taxi, there are always plenty outside the airport waiting to take you where you need to go.

 Once you arrive in the heart of Malaga the best way to get around the city is on foot…the best way to get around the city is on foot.
 Make your first stop the famous marbled streets around Calle Larios to see some beautiful architecture, fantastic shops and a great selection of pavement cafes to grab a quick refreshment before moving on.

 Don’t be afraid to venture down some of the side streets too where you will find some individual boutique shops and more intimate little cafe bars offering their great value “menu del Dia” (Menu of the Day).
-Most cafes will display their daily menu outside on a chalk board and for as little as €8 feast on a traditional Spanish meal of starter, main course and dessert, usually with bread and a glass of wine or beer included
+Most cafes will display their daily menu outside on a chalk board and for as little as €8 feast on a traditional Spanish meal of starter, main course and dessert, usually with bread and a glass of wine or beer included.

 Eat, drink & party